it-novum/openITCOCKPIT-documentation/en/docs/reporting/sla.md

 Each individual tile shows the current availability value and the minimum availability value in % and is linked to the SLA tab in `Hosts->Browser` (display: current availability value / minimum availability value %).
 If the minimum availability value is not reached, the tile is colored red, otherwise green.

-If you hold the mouse pointer over a tile for longer, the respective host name to which the status is assigned appears in the tooltip.
+The host name to which the values are assigned is shown below the availability values.

 ![SLA Hostgroup Hosts Status Overview Tile](/images/sla/sla_hostgroup_hosts_status_overview_tile.png)